radixdlt/radixdlt-scrypto/radix-engine/book/src/execution/environment/README.md

 # Application Environment

-## Call Frame

-On function entry a new call frame is created for the execution of the function.
-The call frame contains all owned and referenced objects usable by the running function.
+Every method/function execution has a call frame associated with it.

+A call frame contains all owned and referenced objects usable by the running function.
+These objects are referrable by `NodeId`.
-The System layer exposes an API which only allows state to be read from and written to by the current *actor*, or object which is being called.

-The application layer
-also accepts an SBOR encoded value representing the argument passed into the function.
-All owned objects and referenced objects in the argument is guaranteed to be valid (i.e. owned/referenced in the current call frame).

-All references in the
-frame are
+## Invocations

+Owned and referenced objects may have methods invoked (creating a new call frame).
+Owned objects may be passed in as arguments and may be received in these invocations.

+## Object Creation/Destruction/Globalization

+Objects of the current blueprint may be instantiated, creating a new owned object into the call frame, or dropped, in which case the owned object gets removed from the call frame.

+## Actor State Read/Write

+A call frame also contains a reference to the *actor*, or callee object (i.e. *self* in object-oriented languages).
+This is maintained to allow read/writes of state for the given actor.

+## Other System Functions

+A set of other system functions are available to the application layer.
+Currently these include:
+* Costing
+* Transaction Runtime
+* Crypto Utils